-Gamers for Giving 2019 marks the beginning of a new decade for us here at Gamers Outreach, and we couldn’t be more excited!
+Gamers for Giving 2020 is our 12th annual fundraiser in support of Gamers Outreach programs, and we couldn’t be more excited!

 Through the years, we’ve had the opportunity to work with hospitals nationwide.
 We’ve noticed healthcare professionals face two primary challenges:

-Gamers for Giving generates funding in support of two initiatives we believe help produce joy and minimize trauma for patients, while solving the above challenges:
+Gamers for Giving generates funding in support of two initiatives we believe help produce joy and minimize trauma for patients:

 So how much progress have we made?

-At this time last year, Gamers Outreach programs maintained a footprint in ~42 hospitals.
-We estimated as many as 452,000 patients were benefiting annually from initiatives like Project GO Kart and Player 2.
+In 2017, Gamers Outreach programs maintained a footprint in ~30 hospitals.
+We estimated as many as 236,000 patients were benefiting annually from initiatives like Project GO Kart and Player 2.

 Gamers Outreach initiatives are rolling into nearly 200 facilities across the United States.
-Collectively, our GO Karts being deployed (500 units) have the capacity to support as many as 1.1 – 1.4 million patients per year!!
+Collectively, our GO Karts have the capacity to support as many as 1.1 – 1.4 million patients per year!!

 You can read more about the incredible progress our donors have helped pioneer in our recent annual report.